borgbackup/borg/docs/internals/frontends.rst

 array under the *archives* key, while :ref:`borg_create` returns a single archive object under the *archive* key.

-Both formats contain a *name* key with the archive name, and the *id* key with the hexadecimal archive ID.
+Both formats contain a *name* key with the archive name, the *id* key with the hexadecimal archive ID, and the *start* key with the start timestamp.

 info and create further have:

-start
-    Start timestamp
 end
     End timestamp
 duration